Dental Implant Placement

 What If I Have Multiple Teeth Missing?

 If you have several teeth that are missing, we have to use a different process.
 Screws will be placed into your jawbone for your implant.
-The more teeth you need replaced, the more screws we will need to use.
+If you need multiple teeth implants we will need to use more screws.
 Usually, we use one screw for each implanted tooth.
 However, there are procedures that allow us to give you multiple teeth with fewer screws, such as the All-on-4® procedure.
 With these new procedures, your healing time will be shorter than if we tried to do one screw for each missing tooth.

 Do you have questions about dental implant procedure?
 Are you worried how an implant will change the look of your mouth?
 If you are concerned about dental implants, we can help!
 We can give you more information.
 Give Brush & Floss Dental Center a call at (203) 683-5253.
 We want to talk with you about the latest advances in restorative dentistry.